curtiscarlsen/curtiscarlsen/reference/Easily Converting Audio or Video Files To Text Transcripts - Greg Hilston.md

 ## Easily Converting Audio or Video Files To Text Transcripts - Greg Hilston
 URL: https://www.greghilston.com/post/audio-or-video-to-text/

 - I've installed whisper on boyo64 using instructions on this page.
-It went without issue.  **I have not yet tested the operation of whisper**
+It went without issue.  **I have not yet tested the operation of whisper
+- whisper is installet in ~/sandbox/transcripts
+-

 #reference/software/ubuntu